Last Quarter on

 Lunation 372 / 1325

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 372 of Meeus index or 1325 from Brown series.

 Synodic month length 29.6 days

-The length of the lunation is 29 days, 14 hours and 27 minutes.
-It is 1 hour and 1 minute shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 14 hours and 27 minutes and it is 1 hour and 1 minute shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean